Visit the Campbell Scientific Forum to submit your question to users around the world.

 Theoretically, yes, this can be done.
 However, it is more common to use a second datalogger both for resilience reasons and because there are advantages in keeping TDR cables short.
 It is best to distribute the systems across the test site rather than trying to centralize everything.

 How can both a TDR100 and an SDM-IO16 be connected to a single CR1000 or CR800?

 Both of these are SDM devices.
 Each SDM device that is connected to a datalogger needs a different SDM address (that is, 0 through 15).
 All SDM devices connect to the CR1000’s 12V, G, C1, C2, or C3 terminals.
 Therefore, up to 16 SDM devices can be connected to one datalogger.

-See the Synchronous Devices for Measurement (SDMs) page for more information.
+For more information, see the Synchronous Devices for Measurement (SDMs) page.

 Should an SC32B be installed between the RS-232 port on a datalogger and the port on a desktop PC to prevent ground loop issues?